michikono/boxfit/README.md

 Releases
 ----------------------------
+* `v1.2.1` Updated project to use plain JavaScript instead of Coffee (manually converting patches was making maintenance a chore).
 * `v1.2.0` Added support for re-running Boxfit, added support for running Boxfit for multiple elements at once.
 * `v1.01`